xia2/xia2/doc/sphinx/multiplex/intensity_based_clustering.rst

 -------------------------
 The analysis described above does not guarantee that clusters will not share some individual datasets; this is not necessarily a problem, a typical use case for xia2.multiplex is generating a number of similar clusters containing similar datasets, to compare the effects of removing a number of outlier datasets on the overall statistics.
-An alternative use case is where one is interested in distinct clusters of datasets, i.e. clusters that do not share any individual datasets, which may correspond to distinct crystal strutures
+An alternative use case is where one is interested in distinct clusters of datasets, i.e. clusters that do not share any individual datasets, which may correspond to distinct crystal structures
 (this is the kind of clustering structure demonstrated in the image above).
-While this can be handled using the options above for small or simple cases, for large datasets the dendrogram structure becomes very complex, with many dendrogram subtructures and branches.
+While this can be handled using the options above for small or simple cases, for large datasets the dendrogram structure becomes very complex, with many dendrogram substructures and branches.
 As such, the options above do not guarantee selection and evaluation of distinct clusters in a timely manner.

 To generate output containing distinct clusters `instead` of the output above, one can use the option ``hierarchical.distinct_clusters=True``.
 In this case, individual clusters must still meet the four criteria above, then an analysis is performed to determine distinct clusters that do not share any individual datasets.